 Graduate program in applied mathematics & statistics and scientific computation (AMSC).
 University of Maryland-College Park.

 Thesis topic: Surrogate models and uncertainty quantification in magnetic plasma confinement.

 - Mr. Nestor Sánchez Goycochea (2018 - 2021)

 Graduate program in mathematical engineering.
 University of Concepción, Chile.

 Thesis: Discontinuous Galerkin methods for non-linear problems in plasma physics.

 After graduation: Postdoctoral scholar, Institute of Mathematics, National Autonomous University of Mexico (IMATE-UNAM)

 IMPORTANT: The class is scheduled in the IN PERSON modality.
-Lectures will take place on campus at the prescribed times and students are expected to attend lectures presencially.
+Lectures will take place on campus at the prescribed times.
+Attendance is mandatory and students are expected to attend lectures presencially.
 Repeated unjustifyied absenses may result in administrative drop or failing grade.
 Office hours will take place over zoom at fixed dates and times to be determined in the first weeks of class.

 MATH 355 (Analysis of ordinary differential equations) Section 002

 - Meeting time: Tuesdays and Thursdays 8:00 A.M. --- 9:15 A.M.